This guide advises you how to start bookmarking using Talis Aspire Reading List (TARL) bookmarking extension.

 - If an article has a DOI we will refer to Crossref to pull in full article and journal metadata for the item.

 - Where no identifier is found or matched we will use the information we have on the screen to create the metadata for the item.

 - For legal resources (eg. Westlaw and LexisLibrary), please see Working with legal resources.

 Can I bookmark a PDF?

 Your results may vary if you attempt to bookmark from a PDF.
 Some PDF's do not allow us to automatically load our bookmarklet script.
-In many cases this means that clicking the Add to My Bookmarks button will have no affect.
-Some browsers show the PDF file in a ‘fake’ webpage which means that the bookmarklet button may work for these - but it will not be able to extract any information from the PDF, as there is often little to no metadata available.
+In many cases this means that clicking the extension will have no affect.
+Some browsers show the PDF file in a ‘fake’ webpage which means that the extension may work for these - but it will not be able to extract any information from the PDF, as there is often little to no metadata available.

 You can manually bookmark a PDF by creating a new bookmark from within Talis Reading Lists, My Bookmarks and adding the link to the PDF in the web address field.

 All I get is webpage when I’m bookmarking a book or article, why is this the case?